cardano-foundation/developer-portal/docs/stake-pool-guide/register-stake-address.md

     --testnet-magic 1 > fullUtxo.out
 ```

-the result should look like the following:
+The result should look like the following:

 ```
 cat fullUtxo.out